Keysight/kai-dc-builder/README.md

-# kai-dc-builder
+# KAI Data Center Builder

-KAI Data Center Builder
+> This is Work In Progress repository to publish customer-facing documentation, deployment artifacts and test automation packages for the KAI DC Builder.